Stable sets of primes in number fields: Arithmetic applications

-If one is interested (motivated by Theorem \ref{thm:LocExt_RExt_CD}, we are) in the vanishing of the direct limit over $K_S/L/K$ of the Grunwald-Wang cokernel, rather than in the vanishing of the cokernel for each $L$, one can considerably weaken the condition $(\ast)_p$.
+If one is interested (motivated by Theorem \ref{thm:LocExt_RExt_CD}, we are) in the vanishing of the direct limit over $K_S/L/K$ of the Grunwald-Wang cokernel, rather than in the vanishing of the cokernel for each $L$, one can use sharp $p$-stability instead of strong $p$-stability, which is considerably weaker.